bhackel/portfolio/content/posts/1755723723180-Water-Softener-Automation/index.md

 For example, I would flash a small OneWire test program onto the Nano, and it would work flawlessly.
 I could then upload my own Water Softener program onto the Nano and still successfully read temperature values.
 However, if I were to then hardware reset the device, the OneWire would stop working.

-I fixed this by digging through the source code and adding a PlatformIO flag in platformio.ini: `build_flags = -DBOARD_USES_HW_GPIO_NUMBERS`
+I fixed this by digging through the source code and adding a PlatformIO flag to the platformio.ini file: `build_flags = -DBOARD_USES_HW_GPIO_NUMBERS`

 **BLE Polling:** On the firmware side, the lack of a RTOS means that BLE must be refreshed using the `BLE.poll()` method every ~20ms.
 This meant restructuring parts of the code to be non-blocking using state machines.